-Current work is directed toward preparation of a preliminary feasibility study to be completed in 2012.
+Current work is directed toward preparation of the pre-feasibility study to be completed during the second quarter of 2012, and the bankable feasibility study to be completed thereafter in 2012.
 The Company's technical staff is directing permitting, engineering, and design activities for the Project, and is also coordinating on-site efforts in support of the current drilling program.